There are countless reasons why you’ll want to learn how to write bullet points.

 And one of the best ways to make sense of an idea — especially online — is not to dumb it down, it’s to break it up into digestible chunks.

 Bullet points can be a great way to do that — but don’t just rely on the stale, simplistic bullet point types you’re using now.

-Expand your range and add these to your copy toolbox.
+Expand your range and add these to your toolbox when you’re writing copy.

 1. External fascinations